dubzzz/fast-check/documentation/Tips.md

 Please keep in mind that property based testing frameworks are fully able to find corner-cases with no help at all.

-## Simplify user deinable corner cases
+## Simplify user definable corner cases

 Sometimes, you may discover a bug even before you took time to write a test for it.
 But, from time to time, the corner cases you might not be that easy to troubleshoot and a smaller case would clearly help you in your investigation.